 Cats, which are part of the Felidae family, are some of the smallest carnivores that are protected by humans.
 Their retractable claws are incredibly useful, allowing them to maintain their balance, catch their prey, and protect themselves from threats.
-One of the telltale signs of a domestic cat is found in their skull, showing off sharp canine teeth that they inherited from their wild ancestors.
+One of the telltale signs of a domestic cat is found in its skull, showing off sharp canine teeth that it inherited from its wild ancestors.
 With heightened hearing and smell, even cute cats can be resourceful hunters.
 They are one of the first animals to be domesticated.

 The 13 Top Cat Characteristics Listed

 Cats have unique characteristics of their physique, behavior, and even their senses.
 Though most people will know a domestic cat when they see one, here are some of the key ways that you can determine if an animal is definitively a cat.

 - Warm-blooded mammals: Cats are in the mammal family, which means that they have many of the typical traits that are associated with this class.
 They have fur, they have a live birth, and they feed their young milk from their bodies as babies.

 - Retractable claws: The claws of a cat are a rather unique feature of its paw.
 While the animal is relaxed, the claws remain concealed underneath the fur and skin.
 Rather than residing on the top of the toe, they are found around the toe pads to prevent them from wearing down as they walk.
 Typically, five claws are found on each of the front paws, but only four claws are found on the back paws.

 - Lone hunters but social animals: When looking for their prey, cats tend to seek out their prey on their own (though there is little need for hunting when owners will feed them).
 However, these animals prefer to surround themselves with other cats, humans, and even other animals, showing great affection.
 Plus, the mothers will typically be ferociously protective of their young.